Raveena-B/Surge_Assignment/README.md

 I have used MERN stack for create almost all of the functionalities of this application.
 To create frontend I use React JS and for backend I used Node JS with Express.
 To store data I used MongoDB .

 Backend Dependecies    --> cors , dotenv , express , mongoose <br>
-Frontend Dependencies  -->  react ,  react-dom , react-router-dom , axios
+Frontend Dependencies  -->  react ,  react-dom , react-router-dom , axios , nodemon

 ![MERN-Stack-Development-and-Consulting-Services](https://user-images.githubusercontent.com/86104487/180270291-c754bfba-aa0b-4959-82e4-05c5d74b9a8e.jpg)